-Welcome to the ASCEPT 2018 Annual Scientific Meeting
+Welcome to the ASCEPT-PAGANZ 2019 Joint Scientific Meeting

-On behalf of the Program Committee, we invite you to attend the ASCEPT Annual Scientific Meeting (ASM) to be held at the Adelaide Convention Centre from 27 – 30 November 2018.
+On behalf of the Program Committee, we invite you to attend the ASCEPT- PAGANZ 2019 Joint Scientific Meeting to be held at Rydges Lakeland Resort, Queenstown, New Zealand from 25 – 29 November 2019.

-The ASM offers the opportunity to network with colleagues and other leading international and national scientists and academics at both social and scientific activities.
-A key feature of the ASM is the chance for early career researchers and research students to present their research findings in poster and oral presentations sessions.
-ASCEPT annual awards and prizes will also be presented at the ASM.
+The Meeting offers the opportunity to network with colleagues and other leading international and national scientists and academics at both social and scientific activities.
+A key feature of the Meeting is the chance for early career researchers and research students to present their research findings in poster and oral presentations sessions.
+ASCEPT-PAGANZ annual awards and prizes will also be presented at the Meeting.

 The program of plenary lectures, symposia and workshops, oral presentations and posters will be scientifically stimulating and lead to new collaborations and research opportunities.

-We hope you will join us in Adelaide in November.
+We hope you will join us in New Zealand in November.

 Who should attend: